Use Minimal Hybrid to quickly migrate Exchange mailboxes to Office 365

 On a computer that is domain joined to your on-premises organization, sign in to your Office 365 account by using your global admin credentials, and start the Exchange Hybrid Configuration Wizard on the Data migration page of the Office 365 admin page.

-In the Office 365 Admin center, go to Users > Data migration.
+In the Office 365 Admin center, go to Setup > Data migration.

 Migration page, under Select your data service, choose Exchange.